IRA money market accounts to save for retirement

 An IRA money market account can be a good option if you desire a higher interest rate than a regular savings accounts can provide, as well as the ability to move your money quickly, but don't want to court excess risks.

-Certain special rules apply to IRA investing, so consider checking with a tax professional before starting an IRA.
-You'll also want to remember that your IRA may be subject to tax penalties if you withdraw the money before age 59 1/2.
+Certain special rules apply to IRA investing, so consider checking with a tax professional before starting.
+You'll also want to remember that the account may be subject to tax penalties if you withdraw the money before age 59 1/2.
 If you anticipate needing some of your savings sooner than that, it may be best to store some of it outside of your IRA in a conventional CD, savings account or money market account.